 Fixed assets are stated at cost less accumulated depreciation.
-Fixed assets are comprised of computers and software, leasehold improvements, and furniture and fixtures.
+Fixed assets are comprised of computers and software.
 Depreciation is calculated using the straight-line method over the estimated useful life of the assets.
 Computers and software have an estimated useful life of three years.
 Furniture and fixtures have an estimated useful life of approximately seven years.